From Sloth To Cheetah In 11 Easy Steps

 To sum up, you can apply all of the analytic tools outlined earlier in this article but if you have poor quality hosting it can all be a waste of time.
 If you are really serious about your online business you’ve got to get a good quality WordPress hosting package.

 A lot of other hosts use Apache servers.
 When you choose a host for speed and power, for running either a WordPress membership or a WooCommerce website you really need to go with a host that runs Nginx as it has been proven to be much faster and more stable than Apache.

-The plans with WPHostingSpot range from $35 a month all the way up to $150 per month.
+The plans with Kinsta start around from $29 a month all the way up to $150 per month.
 Now at first glance you might think that is expensive compared to cheaper shared hosting solutions.
 However, you can run three WordPress marketing websites on the starter plan.

 3 – Reducing Plugins

 Poorly coded plugins are an important area that can and will slow down a lot of WordPress websites.
 There are a lot of people who say it’s the volume of plugins that you need to keep down as well.
 I used to think that that volume didn’t really matter but I have recently changed my position on this.
 Its best to try and keep the amount of plugins as low as you can on any website you manage plugins were one of the reasons why WordPress became so popular.

 All of those free or low-price commercial plugins you can buy that give you amazing functionality are just amazing.
 However, there is normally a price to pay for all this amazing coding ability, and that price is speed.